Certified Health & Safety Auditor – Internal (CHSA-I)TM Certification

 Together these two modules make up 48 hours of training and focuses on the knowledge component of Internal Auditor training.

-Individuals who successfully complete the required modules noted above within one year of starting and pass the exams linked to each module, will be allowed to complete an Internal Audit for submission as the final requirement in becoming a Certified Health & Safety Auditor - Internal (CHSA-I)TM*.
+Individuals who successfully complete the required modules (and the associated exams) noted above will be allowed to complete an Internal Audit for submission as the final requirement in becoming a Certified Health & Safety Auditor - Internal (CHSA-I)TM.

 * Note: Submission of an Internal Audit is not considered as part of this program for purposes of the Canada Alberta Job Grant Program (CAJG) as Internal Audits may not always be readily available within the required 12-month period.